-Picture yourself walking down a Main Street lined with boutiques, river views that look straight out of a postcard, and laid-back, artsy vibes that make you want to slow down and take it all in.
+A Main Street lined with cute shops, river views, and a laid-back, artsy vibe that makes you want to slow down and take it all in.

 How to Start Your Day in